HarryEMartland/blog/_posts/2019-05-31-jekyll-open-links-in-new-tab.markdown

 categories: jekyll
 permalink: /jekyll-open-links-in-new-tab/
 tags: [jekyll]
+description: One of the first things I noticed after setting up this blog is that links to external sites open in the same window.
 ---

 One of the first things I noticed after setting up this blog is that links to external sites open in the same window.